aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-reInvent2019/200-task-2/600-provisioning-the-product.md

 If you cannot see your product please raise your hand for some assistance
 {{% /notice %}}

-You have now successfully provisioned a product!
-When provisioned, this product will automatically enable AWS Config.
+You have now successfully provisioned another product!
+This product enables an AWS Config rule that looks for buckets that don't have server side encryption enabled.